Splitit/Splitit.Plugins.WooCommerce/splitit-installment-payments-enabler/readme.txt

 == Changelog ==

 = 2.2.2 =
-*check for payment method added for order cancel and refund hooks
+*check for payment method added for order cancel and refund hooks and added backward compatibility for per product functionality.

 = 2.2.1 =
 *small check added for logging